Ann Arbor's seasonal

 brush) on normal solid waste collection days.

 Exciting News: The City of Ann Arbor is pleased to announce the compost program is expanding.
 Effective in March 2014, compost cart owners can begin placing all "plate scrapings" into the compost cart – including meat, bones and other leftovers.
 To help you get your plate scrapings from the kitchen to the cart, compost cart owners qualify for a free 1.9 gallon kitchen composter.
-Cart owners will receive a postcard in the mail in by the middle of March with information on how to claim the new composter.
-This attractive unit — designed to fit on an average kitchen countertop — allows composters to conveniently collect their plate scrapings without having to take dishes outside to the cart.
+Cart owners will receive a postcard in the mail with information on how to claim the new composter.
+This attractive unit — designed to fit on an average kitchen countertop — allows composters to conveniently collect their plate scrapings without having to take dishes to the cart.
+The composter should be emptied on a regular basis into your compost cart and never placed at the curb.
 The unit is dishwasher safe, comes with an ergonomic handle, a vented lid, and has a locking lid designed not to pop open even if it falls from the counter.

-If you don't own a compost cart, kitchen composters will be available for purchase on April 1st for $25.
-Kitchen composters will be available through the Customer Service Center located at Larcom City Hall, 301 E. Huron which is open Monday-Friday, 8 a.m.-5 p.m.
 If you would prefer to use a bag liner in your kitchen composter, BPI-certified compostable bags are allowed and available for $2 per box.
 Please do not use or place plastic bags in your kitchen composter or compost cart.
+If you don't own a compost cart, you may purchase them for $25 from the Customer Service Center located at Larcom City Hall, 301 E. Huron St. open Monday-Friday, 8 a.m.-5 p.m.

 The compost program also accepts yard trimmings such as leaves, plants, garden debris, twigs, and branches up to 6 inches in diameter and 4 feet in length.
-Ann Arbor residents using optional compost carts may also place grass clippings, fruit and vegetable scraps, and uncoated paper plates, paper cups, and napkins inside the carts for municipal collection.
+Ann Arbor residents using optional compost carts may also place grass clippings, fruit and vegetable scraps, and leaves inside the carts for municipal collection.

-Bulk municipal compost and mulch are available for sale year-round from the Ann Arbor Compost Center at 4150 Platt Road, Ann Arbor 48108, 734.489.4518, open weekdays from 8 a.m. to 4 p.m.
+Bulk municipal compost and mulch are available for sale year round from the Ann Arbor Compost Center at 4150 Platt Road, Ann Arbor 48108, 734.489.4518, open weekdays from 8 a.m. to 4 p.m.
 The Compost Center is also open on spring Saturdays from 8 a.m. to noon during April, May and June.
-Mechanically-loaded cured and screened municipal compost and mulch are sold for $20/cubic yard (plus tax), minimum two cubic yards per visit, while supplies are available.
-Compost is and mulch in bushel and yard quantities are also sold at the Drop-Off Station.
+Mechanically-loaded cured and screened municipal compost and mulch are sold for $18/cubic yard (plus tax), minimum two cubic yards per visit, while supplies are available.
+Customers may pay by check or credit card; no cash is accepted.
+Compost delivery is also available.
+For pricing and scheduling, please call Don Butynski with We Care Organics at 734.489.4518.